Diffusion-Based Approximate MPC: Fast and Consistent Imitation of Multi-Modal Action Distributions: Acknowledgments

 \subsubsection{Computational Time}

 \Cref{tab:results_comp_time_sampling} shows sampling method costs.
-Modern GPUs can perform batched computations with negligible overhead, leading to only a slight increase in computational time with respect to naive sampling (see \Cref{tab:results_comp_time}), even with a batch size of 100.
-On CPU, a batch of 100 leads to a $4\times$ increase in computational time, which is satisfactory for specific embedded applications.
+Modern GPUs can parallelize rollouts with negligible overhead, taking only slightly longer than naive sampling (see \Cref{tab:results_comp_time}), even with a batch size of 100.
+On CPU, a batch of 100 leads to a $4\times$ increase in computational time, suitable for specific embedded applications.